Aqueduct

 We see a world where creatures are busy being happy.

-Not someday, somewhere else — but here, now, through the choices we make and the systems we build.The humans who’ve realigned how they work to allow animals to flourish are already among us.
-They’re reworking their disciplines, forging new pathways into the world we see emerging.Aqueduct helps you discover who’s building it.
+Not someday, somewhere else — but here, now, through the choices we make and the systems we build.People are already realigning their work around animal flourishing.
+They’re reworking their disciplines, forging new pathways into the world we see emerging.Aqueduct helps you discover

 Oil on canvas, William Sartain (1843-1924)